 Only the highest quality curated articles, expert guests, podcasts and videos make it onto the Fund Your Retirement platform.

-Listen to The private investor's podcast
+Listen or watch The private investor's podcast

-Listen to The Evidence-based wealth podcast
+Listen or watch The Evidence-based wealth podcast

 NEW PODCAST SHOW

 Should you invest now or wait on the sidelines?
 Most of the financial news lately has been focused on reasons a person might want to sell their equities: If you are worried about what to do, Paul Belanger explains something incredibly important for everyone to understand.
 When it comes to building wealth, the biggest cost you will face is the cost of waiting to invest.
 The enormity of this cost is completely misunderstood by most people, which is why Paul will break it down for you in the next 24 minutes.

 Welcome to the first episode and introduction to The Evidence-Based Wealth Podcast, the podcast where Paul Belanger offers unique insights and methods to help you build enduring wealth.
 Paul will expose you to some fairly advanced tricks and new ways of interpreting financial information, protecting and building wealth, and planning for short- and long-term financial goals.
 Hope you enjoy and have a wonderful day.

 Jonathan Davis is the founder and host of Moneymakers, a weekly podcast show dedicated exclusively to following the latest news and developments in the investment trust sector.
 Jonathan is a private investor and has been writing about the financial markets for some of the major national publications such as the times, the economist, the independent and the financial times for over four decades.
 Jonathan’s main interests are in “big picture” investment issues – asset allocation, Investment trust strategy and fund selection – but he also invests in private and listed equities where he sees exceptional opportunities.